cruncher/sparky/README.md

 #### .create()

-Creates a new sparky that is a child of the current sparky.
+Create a new sparky as a dependent of the current sparky.

     var child = sparky.create(node, scope, fn);